 After walking through the remodelled space the first time, she was sold.
 The house felt open and inviting.
 She appreciated the extra floor space and hidden storage compartments.
 The aesthetic details like paint color choices, glass tile work and decorative lights were beautiful without being delicate, making the home an inviting place to spend time.

 Before the remodel, few rooms in the house were large enough to accommodate the whole family.
-Now, Heidi, Daryl and their daughters can be sharing the same space even as they’re doing different things, be it cooking, reading, doing homework or watching television.
+Now, Heidi, Daryl and their daughters can share the same space even as they’re doing different things, be it cooking, reading, doing homework, or watching television.

 While we can’t confirm that Daryl has received his free lunch from his work buddies, suffice it to say he won his bet.
 He and his family are content to spend many more years in their remodeled Hillsboro home.